IS216-Spoil-Market/Front-End/README.md

 ### Additional Comments

+- You will need to use your gmail account to login.
+Authentication is not saved in our db, rest assured your password won't be compromised.
+However do take note that some PIIs are being stored (name and email)
 - Application instances takes time to spin up after inactivity.
 Please allow up to 15 minutes for both instances to warm-up for every 1st access of pages with data you have made on the day for the hosted variant (especially the pages that requires data from the backend)